ANALYZE PROBLEM-SOLVE PREDICT

 Tyler Walter, BS Economics, West Monroe Partners

-Getting involved with clubs and organizations allows students to further explore and apply the concepts they are learning outside the classroom.
-Networking with fellow students through clubs and organizations can also benefit them well into their careers, as fellow students will be the industry professionals of tomorrow.
-With a variety of options to join, students in Economics will be able to find a perfect fit.
-From the Purdue Economics Association to Women in Business, there is an organization for everyone.
+Getting involved with clubs and organizations allows you to further explore and apply the concepts you are learning outside the classroom.
+With around 1,000 groups across campus, you'll find a perfect fit -- or two.
+From the Purdue Economics Association to Women in Business, there are excellent options for econ majors.

-As the world becomes increasingly interconnected, gaining international experience has become essential.
-Whether it's over the summer or for a whole semester, students in Economics are highly encouraged to study abroad.
-Through a semester spent internationally, you will enrich your academics by experiencing another culture and broaden your personal horizons.
-Some of the countries that offer exchange programs with Purdue students include Denmark, Italy, Korea, and New Zealand.
+International experience has become essential for tomorrow's leaders.
+Whether it's over the summer or for a whole semester, you are highly encouraged to study abroad.
+You will enrich your academics and broaden your personal horizons by experiencing another culture.

-As a student in Economics, you will have many opportunities to develop your professional skill set.
-Attend the Economics Department's seminar series, which hosts more than 30 distinguished external speakers every academic year.
-These seminars also feature current Purdue faculty and graduate students presenting their latest economic research.
+As an Economics student, you will have many opportunities to develop your professional skill set.
+Attend the Economics Department's seminar series, which hosts more than 30 distinguished guest speakers every academic year.
 Apply to be a research assistant in the Vernon Smith Experimental Economics Laboratory or for the Purdue University Research Center in Economics.